|

 Fall Charcuterie Board

-Itโ€™s the best appetizer.
+It's the best appetizer.
 Seriously!
 No cooking is required, you can play around with fall flavors and include a little bit of everything!
+This is such an easy fall appetizer.

 Have some fun with it!
 Buy in-season produce you normally wouldn't, try some new cheeses and seasonal grocery store finds.